MR

 VFV ETF provides exposure to large US stocks ranging from IT, healthcare, consumer discretionary, and financial sectors.
 This amazing ETF entails a medium level of risk and is suitable for Canadian investors who want long-term capital growth and don’t mind stock market volatility.

-How to Buy VFV ETF in Canada
+How To Buy VFV ETF in Canada

 VFV ETF isn’t for everyone.
 However, suppose